guntur1981/go-design-patterns/15-flyweight-design-pattern/README.md

 }
 ```

-The above codes solved the problem of higher memory consumption.
+The above code solves the problem of higher memory consumption by avoiding creating similar objects multiple times.

 ## The Reason Why This Is Not a Good Practice